What is a learning management system (LMS)? cohort learning

 Nick Pelling coined the term gamification in 2002.
 However, the concept of applying game elements to nongame contexts -- such as loyalty programs and customer rewards systems -- has been around for much longer.

-Gamification has continued to evolve and expand with advancements in artificial intelligence, virtual reality (VR), augmented reality and immersive technologies.
-These technologies offer new possibilities for creating immersive and interactive gamified VR experiences, such as in the Metaverse.
+Enterprises also began using training software that would gamify the training process.
+Gamification has continued to evolve and expand with advancements in artificial intelligence, virtual reality (VR), AR and immersive technologies.
+These technologies offer new possibilities for creating immersive and interactive gamified VR experiences, such as in the metaverse.

 Gamification is an effective strategy for VR-based learning.
-Learn the top 5 uses for VR in learning and development.
+Learn about the top five uses for VR in learning and development.

 Dig Deeper on Employee experience